chnoramiri/DomExceptionBlog/README.md

-# DomExceptionBlog
+# Blog Management Dashboard

-Welcome to the DomExceptionBlog project!
+Welcome to the Blog Management Dashboard project!
 This repository hosts a dynamic web application built with React, Redux Toolkit, TypeScript, SCSS, Material UI, and Jest.
 It serves as a powerful tool for managing and showcasing blogs with ease.

 ## Features